-To gather necessary information, records searches and archival research were completed at two information centers of the California Historical Resources Information System; one at the Northeast Information Center (NEIC) at California State University, Chico (CSU, Chico), and the other at the North Central Information Center (NCIC) at California State University, Sacramento (CSU, Sacramento).
-Additionally, the Native American Heritage Commission (NAHC) was contacted to obtain a contact list of Tribes and tribal members who may have an interest in the Project, and for a list of sacred lands that may be within the Project.
-The research also served to obtain background information pertinent to understanding the history and ethnohistory of the Project Area and to identify potential gaps in information that may be addressed through additional studies.
+To gather necessary information, records searches and archival research were completed at two information centers of the California Historical Resources Information System; one at the Northeast Information Center (NEIC) at California State University, Chico, and the other at the North Central Information Center (NCIC) at California State University, Sacramento.
+Additionally, the Native American Heritage Commission (NAHC) was contacted to obtain a contact list of Tribes and tribal members who may have an interest in the Project, and for a list of sacred lands that may be within the Project Vicinity.
+The research also served to obtain background information pertinent to understanding the history and ethnohistory of the Project Area.
+3